 Installed computational software includes: Python (2.7/3), MATLAB 2014, Stata 14, Julia, R, Dynare, and Octave.

-Currently the server is running GNOME for its default desktop environment, but XFCE and fluxbox are also installed.
+Currently the server is running XFCE for its default desktop environment, but GNOME, i3, and fluxbox are also installed.

 The server is for computation purposes only, not for routine tasks you could do equally well on your laptop (for example, document processing or web browsing).